BuildOnViction/docs/docs/general/tomomaster.md

 ### Voters
-Under the section for voters, you can see the list of Tomo holders who voted for this candidate.
+Under the section for voters, you can see the list of TOMO stakers who voted for this candidate.

 ### Signs